What happens after a Pacemaker Implantation?

 What should I do if I have concerns after the pacemaker implant?

 Usually the discomfort and swelling from the wound settles gradually over several weeks.
-If the wound becomes increasingly tender reddened and swollen or you have any other concerns, you should contact us.
+If the wound becomes increasingly tender reddened and swollen or you have any other concerns, you should contact us or your local GP.